 - 150g water

-Add the water and flour into a small pot and heat on the hob while stirring continuously until the mixture is a smooth pulp.
+In a medium bowl, pour the boiling water over the flour and mix until the mixture is a smooth pulp.
 Cover and keep at room temperature for about 16 hours.
 Adding the scalded flour will allow to bring more moisture into the loaf.

 On day 2, prepare the final dough and get ready to bake!